 Keep an eye out for a more detailed post describing the design, engineering, and strategic thinking that contributed to the overall redesign.

 Hey!
-This wasn't written by a pack of aardvaks!
+This wasn't written by a congress of ravens!
 It was written by Emily Meinhardt, who does awesome work at Loud Dog, a digital branding firm in San Francisco that helps businesses express themselves authentically via identities, websites, and marketing collateral.

 If you want us to do awesome work for you, if you have a question, or if you're just feeling lonely and want to chat, we want to hear from you!